icon-project/IIPs/IIPS/iip-draft_btp.md

   - link: String ( BTP Address of the connected BMC )
 * Description:
   - Get status of BMC.
-  - It's used by the relay to resolve next BTP Message to send.
+  - Used by the relay to resolve next BTP Message to send.
   - If target is not registered, it will fail.
 * Return
   - The object contains followings fields.